Platform-OS/pos-module-user/README.md

 ## Functionality provided by the user module:

-Oncd the module is installed and you have completed the [setup](#setup), you will immediately get access to the new endpoints created by this module.
+When the module is installed and you have completed the [setup](#setup) in your application, you will immediately get access to the new endpoints created by this module.
 For example, you can navigate to `/users/new` for the registration form or `/sessions/new` for a log in form.
 This chapter describes all of the functionalities provided by this module, and includes a roadmap for a potential new functionalities in the future.

 - [x] **[Registration](#crud-endpoints-including-registration)**:
 Provides CRUD operations (Create, Read, Update, Delete) for user management and implements the necessary endpoints for user registration.
 These views are located in the `modules/user/public/views/pages/users/` directory.
 This handles essential user registration processes in platformOS.